madanyc/workfront-learn.en/help/resource-management/pto/manage-other-users-time-off/manage-other-users-time-off.md

 ---
-title: Manage other user's time off
+title: Manage other user's time offs
 description: See how managers and other leaders can manager their team's time off calendars.
-activity: use
+role: Leader, User
-type: Tutorial
+level: Intermediate, Experienced
-team: Technical Marketing
+kt: 10181
 exl-id: f2f0f897-939c-45d1-8a3d-037d92d86b79
 ---
 # Manage other user's time off